 2. Do your research in regard to a VBAC friendly provider and if needed switch to one who will fully support your goal (within their scope of practice).

-The process of a medical provider supporting your VBAC goal starts with reviewing your previous surgical report and supporting medical records of that pregnancy.
-They will review that information along with the details of the pregnancy at hand and then they can make an educated decision in regard to the safety of (allowing you to TOLAC).
-Please note that it is not always safe to allow a person to TOLAC, and that is something that you should speak to your provider in detail about.
+The process of a medical provider supporting your VBAC goal starts with reviewing your previous surgical report and supporting medical records of that pregnancy which ended in cesarean delivery.
+The medical professional will review that information along with the details of the pregnancy at hand and then they can make an educated decision in regard to the safety of (allowing you to TOLAC).
+Please note that it is not always safe to allow a person to TOLAC, and that is something that you should speak to your provider about, in detail.

 3. Do your research in regard to a VBAC friendly delivery location – we use statistics!

-Tampa General Hospital is also linked with the USF Midwifery group, which based on client feedback provides an extra level of support and helps in alleviating stress and anxiety when a VBAC goal is at hand.
-Another great option in Tampa Bay is community Midwives, where if you are a good candidate and experiencing a low risk pregnancy, you may opt for a home birth experience when attempting for a VBAC.
+Tampa General Hospital is also linked with the USF Midwifery group.
+Based on client feedback as well as experience with the group as Tampa doulas; USF Midwifery provides an extra level of support and help in alleviating stress and anxiety when a VBAC goal is at hand, additionally, they will partner with USF Obstetricians in order to provide collaborative care during your pregnancy and birth.
+Another great option in Tampa Bay are community Midwives, if you are a good candidate and experiencing a low-risk pregnancy, you may opt for a home birth experience when attempting for a VBAC.
 You can learn about many community Midwives offering birth center or home births via the Tampa Bay Birth Network directory.

 4. Consider the continuous support of a birth doula for an VBAC.